 \paragraph{Infeasibility detection.} Inspired by \cite{applegate2024infeasibility}, PDLP periodically checks whether any of three sequences---the difference of consecutive iterates, the normalized iterates, or the normalized running average---can serve as approximate certificates of infeasibility.
 We evaluate running averages starting from the most recent restart.
-Computing these sequences imposes little additional overhead, allowing PDLP to detect infeasibility efficiently.
+This allows PDLP to detect infeasibility with little additional overhead.
 Notably, verifying all three sequences is often faster than relying on just one, since their convergence speed varies with the problem’s geometry \cite{applegate2024infeasibility}.

 \paragraph{Theoretical guarantees for the above enhancements.} While PDLP's enhancements are motivated by theory, some of them may not preserve theoretical guarantees: we do not have a proof of convergence for the adaptive step size rule or primal weight update scheme.
 However, Applegate et al. \cite{applegate2023faster} showed in a simpler setting with fixed primal weight and step size that adaptive restarts preserve convergence guarantees.
-Similarly, the theoretical gurantees for infeasibility detection \cite{applegate2024infeasibility} do not account for restarts.
+Similarly, the theoretical guarantees for infeasibility detection \cite{applegate2024infeasibility} do not account for restarts.